ak--47/mpEZTrack/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ⚠️ **important** ⚠️

-change the value of `YOUR-PROJECT-TOKEN` in the above snippet to your **[mixpanel project's token](https://help.mixpanel.com/hc/en-us/articles/115004502806-Find-Project-Token-)**
+you MUST change the value of `YOUR-PROJECT-TOKEN` in the above snippet to your **[mixpanel project's token](https://help.mixpanel.com/hc/en-us/articles/115004502806-Find-Project-Token-)**

 one deployed on your website, look in your mixpanel project; you are now collecting many useful events: